Chengdu, China –

 Consumer tastes and needs are evolving much faster today.
 Consumers have much more information than ever.
 And we are seeing shifts in the retail landscape in terms of how consumers shop.
 We see shifts in mobility, consumer trends and consumption patterns everywhere around the world… where they stay, where they go to get entertained, how they want to be entertained, what they want to drink, what they want to eat.
 You need to continue to innovate and ensure you can stay ahead of those trends around the world, whether it be in Africa or Latin America, or here in China.

-…on the definition of
+…on the definition of a 21st Century

 …on engaging younger consumers through social media and technology: